kourtnee/cse1001-novnc/README.md

 Browse http://127.0.0.1:6080/

-Very Quick Start (This section is non-functional at the moment)
+Windows Run Instructions
 ----------------
-Run ```./startUbuntu.sh```, you will have Ubuntu 20.04 in your browser, with the current working directory mounted on /workspace.
-The container will be removed when it stops, so save your work in /workspace if you want to keep it.
+You will have Ubuntu 20.04 in your browser, with the current working directory mounted on /workspace.
+The container will not be removed when it stops, but you should save your work in /workspace if you want to access to it outside the docker.

 There is a ```startUbuntu.ps1``` for the PowerShell of Windows.
-You may have to allow the execution of scripts with the command:
+You may have to allow the execution of scripts.
+Open PowerShell as Administrator (Start menu > PowerShell > right-click > Run as Administrator) and enter this command:

 ```Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser```.